openstack/ossa/doc/source/vmt-process.rst

 before the issue is communicated to a larger public.
 This is generally done as the patch gets nearer to final approval.
 The ossa bugtask status is set to *In progress* and the approved impact description is submitted through `MITRE's CVE Request form`_.

+OpenStack's security classifications don't match exactly to what MITRE expects, so here's a checklist for filling out the request form.
+(The form grows input fields dynamically as you fill it out.)

+- At the top of the page

-The *request type* is ``Request a CVE ID``, the *e-mail address* should be that of the requester (generally the assigned VMT coordinator in the case of reports officially managed by the VMT), and for embargoed reports the coordinator's OpenPGP key should be pasted into the field provided.
+  * The *request type* is ``Report Vulnerability/Request CVE ID``
+  * The *e-mail address* should be that of the requester (generally the assigned VMT coordinator in the case of reports officially managed by the VMT)

-In the *required* section set the checkboxes indicating the product is not CNA-covered and that no prior CVE ID has been assigned, select an appropriate *vulnerability  type* (using ``Other or Unknown`` to enter a freeform type if there is nothing relevant on the drop-down), set the *vendor* to ``OpenStack``, and the *product* and *version* fields to match the ``$PROJECTS`` and ``$AFFECTED_VERSIONS`` from the impact description.
-In the *optional* section set the radio button for *confirmed/acknowledged* to ``Yes``, choose an appropriate *attack type* in the drop-down (often this is ``Context-dependent`` for our cases), check the relevant *impact* checkboxes, attempt to fill in the *affected components* and *attack vector* fields if possible, paste in the *suggested description* from the prose of the impact description (usually omitting the first sentence as it's redundant with other fields), put the ``$CREDIT`` details in the *discoverer/credits* field, and the bug URL (along with Gerrit URLs for patches if already public) in the *references* field.
-If the report is still private, note that in the *additional information* field like ``This report is currently under embargo and no disclosure date has been scheduled at this time.``
+  * **For embargoed reports**, the coordinator's OpenPGP key should be pasted into the field provided.

+- In the "Before submitting this request ..." box

+  * set the checkbox indicating the product is not CNA-covered
+  * set the checkbox that no prior CVE ID has been assigned

+- In the *Required* section

+  * select an appropriate *vulnerability  type* (using ``Other or Unknown`` to enter a freeform type if there is nothing relevant on the drop-down)

+    * this will generate a new required field for *other vulnerability type* where you can put a CWE identifier (if you know of one that matches) or ``CWE-noinfo`` (if you don't)

+  * set the *vendor* to ``OpenStack``
+  * set the *product* and *version* fields to match the ``$PROJECTS`` and ``$AFFECTED_VERSIONS`` from the impact description

+- In the *Optional* section

+  * set the radio button for *confirmed/acknowledged* to ``Yes``
+  * choose an appropriate *attack type* in the drop-down (often this is ``Context-dependent`` for our cases)
+  * check the relevant *impact* checkboxes

+    * if you check "Other", a free text field will open where you can type in the impact

+  * attempt to fill in the *affected component(s)* and *attack vector* fields if possible
+  * paste in the *suggested description* from the prose of the impact description (usually omitting the first sentence as it's redundant with other fields in the form)
+  * put the ``$CREDIT`` details in the *discoverer/credits* field
+  * in the *references* field, put the bug URL (along with Gerrit URLs for patches if already public)
+  * **if the report is still private**, note this in the *additional information* field with some text like ``This report is currently under embargo and no disclosure date has been scheduled at this time.``

-At the bottom of the page, fill in the *security code* and click the *submit request* button.
+- At the bottom of the page

+  * fill in the *security code*
+  * click the *submit request* button

 If some fields contain invalid data they will be highlighted red; correct these, update the *security code* and *submit request* again until you get a confirmation page.
+Note: if you navigate away from the page, you may lose everything you have typed in.

 .. _MITRE's CVE Request form: https://cveform.mitre.org/